 🚐 Zion-Mount Carmel Tunnel: The Big Deal for RVs

 The Zion-Mount Carmel Tunnel was completed in the 1930s—long before today’s massive Class A motorhomes and fifth wheels existed.
+Class A motorhomes, which start at about 30 feet, are among the largest RVs and often face restrictions in national parks due to their size.
 While breathtaking, the tunnel wasn’t built for wide or tall modern vehicles, which is why Zion has special permit rules in place.

 📏 What Are the Size Limits for RVs in Zion?